 Submitted by mquilty on Wed, 10/24/2018 - 11:03

 What better way to celebrate National Co-op month than to visit one of our favorite Co-op partners?
-Last month, our Assistant Director of Purchasing, Retail Sails and Category Coordinator, and Outreach and Education Manager took a trip out to Iowa to visit the Frontier Co-op headquarters and connect with representatives from co-ops around the country.
+Last month, our Assistant Director of Operations - Purchasing, Retail Sales and Category Coordinator, and Outreach and Education Manager took a trip out to Iowa to visit the Frontier Co-op headquarters and connect with representatives from co-ops around the country.